plumed-nest/plumed-nest/cite.md

 **Bibliography**

 [1] The PLUMED consortium.
-The PLUMED consortium: A community effort to promote openness, transparency and reproducibility in molecular simulations, Submitted
+_The PLUMED consortium: A community effort to promote openness, transparency and reproducibility in molecular simulations_, Submitted